National Day of Mourning timeline

-UAINE received permission from local authorities to march in protest without having to obtain a permit.
+UAINE receives permission from local authorities to march in protest without having to obtain a permit.

 Protests got violent

-State troopers used force against protestors who gathered together to observe the 28th annual National Day of Mourning.
+State troopers use force against protesters who gathered together to observe the 28th annual National Day of Mourning.

 National Day of Mourning began

-The first annual protest for the National Day of Mourning took place.
+The first annual protest for the National Day of Mourning takes place.